 Editorial Board

 Operated entirely independently of our funder, CHI, editorial decisions are the sole responsibility of the Editorial Board.
-JWMM editors and reviewers strive to maximize the influence of every author’s published work, through effective, fair, swift, and constructive editorial decision-making, and by setting the standards that make the JWMM the go-to source in our sub-discipline.
+JWMM editors and reviewers strive to maximize the influence of every author’s published work, through effective, fair, and constructive editorial decision-making, and by setting the standards that make the JWMM the go-to source in our sub-discipline.

 Management